Post

 What are Cloud-Native Applications?

-Cloud Native Applications
+What are Cloud native Applications

 Before discussing cloud-Native applications, let us understand what “cloud-Native” means.
 Gartner defines cloud-native as “a solution created to leverage cloud capabilities.
 It includes delivering capabilities that are elastic and scalable, service-based, metered, shared, and present everywhere because of internet technologies.”
 Cloud-Native platforms allow businesses to optimize their cloud implementation process and improve the time-to-market of their digital initiatives.